The Stroop Effect – How it Works and Why

 Finally, we can see how this test is implemented in iMotions using the Qualtrics survey function.
 This is easily implemented, and appears in a similar way to the above surveys that are built by iMotions.
 One of the advantages of using Qualtrics is that feedback to participant answers can be immediately provided, should this be desired.
 The following image shows how the stimulus presentation appears on screen.

 The participant can then click on the corresponding color to answer the question.
 If an incorrect answer is chosen, the response would be shown as below.

-Feedback for participant in Qualtrics.
+Feedback for participants in Qualtrics.

 The participant can then proceed to complete other questions, and their answers will be recorded, allowing later analysis and visualization of the results.

 With all of the information completed and data analyzed, we can now start to discern which words showed the greatest amount of Stroop interference (the latency produced when naming the color that the word is printed in).
 Having several paradigms with different colors, words, and with only blocks of colors will provide more baseline information and control for experimental error.
 Ultimately this gives a good basis for the participant data to be normalized, and compared with more validity.

 We can now test if there is any difference with the words of interest and potentially start to draw conclusions about the implicit thoughts of participants (with the example above, it could be that participants who are hungrier would spend a longer duration in naming the colors of the words, suggesting those words are more salient to them).